A Statistical View of Column Subset Selection: The Equivalence of CSS and Principal Variables

 \end{proposition}

-Conceptually, \Cref{prop:css_equiv_pv} suggests viewing CSS as an estimation problem in which the estimand is the population principal variable set.
+One important consequence of \Cref{prop:css_equiv_pv} is that performing CSS on a centered data matrix $\X$ is identical to selecting principal variables using the sample covariance.
+Conceptually, this suggests viewing CSS as an estimation problem where the estimand is the population principal variable set (i.e., the principal variable set one would select using $\bSigma$).
 This draws a clear parallel between CSS and PCA: both methods seek to estimate some function of the population covariance, and the typical unit-level data characterization of each method does so by plugging in the sample covariance as an estimate.

-In what follows, we formalize this point estimation view of CSS.
-Suppose that $\X \in \R^{n \times p}$ is a data matrix whose rows are centered i.i.d samples of a $p$-dimensional random vector $X \sim (\mu, \bSigma)$.
-It is then immediate that the CSS solution \eqref{eq:css} is the plug-in estimate for the following estimand:
+In what follows, we fully develop this point-estimation view of CSS.
+Consider the typical CSS use case where $\X \in \R^{n \times p}$ is a data matrix whose rows are centered i.i.d samples of a $p$-dimensional random vector $X \sim (\mu, \bSigma)$.
+In this setting, it is immediate that the CSS solution \eqref{eq:css} is the plug-in estimate for the estimand

-\Cref{prop:pop_css_equiv_pv} establishes that the population CSS subset search \eqref{eq:pop_css_centered} is equivalent to selecting principal variables using $\bSigma$.
+\Cref{prop:pop_css_equiv_pv} confirms that the population CSS subset search \eqref{eq:pop_css_centered} is equivalent to selecting principal variables using $\bSigma$.
 Furthermore, it demonstrates that, even when $X$ does not follow a non-degenerate Gaussian distribution, the subset selected by Principal Variables is characterized by an interpretable and desirable optimality criterion: optimal linear reconstruction of the remaining variables (after centering).

 \begin{proposition}[The CSS estimand] Consider a $p$-dimensional random vector $X \sim (\mu, \bSigma)$.
 For any size-$k$ subset $S \subseteq [p]$, the population CSS problem \eqref{eq:pop_css_centered} has the same objective as the Principal Variables objective with $\bSigma$: